-The Foundation's net position decreased by \$1,541,596 during the current year of operation as compared to the \$469,267 decrease in net position during the prior year.
-While actual earnings on investments increased by \$128,588, total investment income decreased by \$1,031,375 in 2022, due to the increase in unrealized losses for notes held, all of which are held to maturity per policy and practice.
+The Foundation's net position increased by \$1,566,050 during the current year of operation as compared to the \$1,541,596 decrease in net position during the prior year, due to the rising interest rates, maturities, and reinvestments, and decreased unrealized losses on holdings.

-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana